ImATechnophile/cumulocity-parking-pi/README.md

 * parking-pi-branding
 * parking-pi-core

-I guess, the name of plugins gives some idea about it's functionalities 😎
+I guess the name of plugins gives some idea about its functionalities 😎

 ## Functionalities of our plugins:

 **parking-pi-appIcon :**
-* This plugin is used to create an logo for your Application.
+* This plugin is used to create a logo for your Application.
-* To set an unique logo for your application our product Cumulocity will provide you an special angular module.That is given below
+* To set a unique logo for your application our product Cumulocity will provide you a special angular module.That is given below

 ```
 angular.module('c8y.ui').run(runBlock);